Mu is a minimal-dependency hobbyist computing stack (everything above the processor).

 Here’s the Mu computer running Conway’s Game of Life.

-$ git clone https://github.com/akkartik/mu
+git clone https://github.com/akkartik/mu

-$ cd mu
+cd mu

-$ ./translate life.mu # emit a bootable disk.img
+./translate apps/life.mu # emit a bootable code.img

 (Colorized sources.
 This is memory-safe code, and most statements map to a single instruction of machine code.)